eliasright/Telco-Customer-Analysis/README.md

 2. [Preprocessing](#2-preprocessing-data)
 3. [Model Performance](#3-model-performance-and-summary)

-## How to run

-1. **Download the Repository**: Clone or download the repository from GitHub to your local machine.

-2. **Install Requirements**: Run `pip install -r requirements.txt` to install the required Python packages listed in `requirements.txt`.

-3. **Run the Main Script**: Execute the main script of the project by running `python main.py`.

 ## Motivation
 Gain insights about customer by visualization customers profile, contracts, and services using power BI.
 And then perform an SVM to predict the churn based on customer's data.